ExpressRail: ExpressRail Newark

 Port Newark (40.6937949°N 74.1572903°W), lies north of the Elizabeth Marine Terminal, on Newark Bay in Newark, and handles containers and roll-on/roll-off shipping of automobiles.
 The intermodal yard consists of two tracks for loading of containers.

 It originates CSX Q163 and L163 to Syracuse-DeWitt and terminates CSX Q114 and Q162 from Syracuse-DeWitt.

 In conjunction with installation of three new rail-specified, rubber-tired gantry cranes ExpressRail Newark is being expanded from two to four, doubling the rail track to 10,000 feet, and adding a new fly-over bridge.
 Work is expected to be completed in 2015.

 In addition to containers, Port Newark is a major import/export center of automobiles using roll-on/roll-off operation between ship and rail.
 The adjacent Doremus Avenue Auto Terminal I & II is owned by Conrail and serves CSX and NS trains.
 The yard occupies 87 acres and has ten unloading tracks and ten holding tracks to serve multilevel autorack cars.

 ExpressRail Staten Island

-GCT New York at Howland Hook Marine Terminal (40.6390858°N 74.1811125°W) is located at the mouth of the Arthur Kill at Newark Bay on Staten Island, a borough of New York City.
+Port Liberty New York at Howland Hook Marine Terminal (40.6390858°N 74.1811125°W) is located at the mouth of the Arthur Kill at Newark Bay on Staten Island, a borough of New York City.
 Its on-dock ExpressRail facility consists of seven tracks which connect to the adjacent Arlington Yard, from which trains travel over the Arthur Kill Lift Bridge to connect to the Chemical Coast line at Elizabeth.
 Staten Island does not originate or terminate trains, but cars from the terminal are attached onto other trains.